docker/docs/get-started/part2.md

 In the past, if you were to start writing a Python app, your first order of business was to install a Python runtime onto your machine.
-But, that creates a situation where the environment on your machine has to be just so in order for your app to run as expected; ditto for the server that runs your app.
+But, that creates a situation where the environment on your machine needs to be perfect for your app to run as expected, and also needs to match your production environment.

 With Docker, you can just grab a portable Python runtime as an image, no installation necessary.
 Then, your build can include the base Python image